cbolz/ansible-labs-summit2020/ansible-tower-advanced/4-awx-cli-exercises/README.md

 > **Tip**
 >
-> You will see that **awx** is idempotent and recognises the objects as duplicate, so it’s fine that you did
+> You will see that **awx** is idempotent and recognizes the objects as duplicate, so it’s fine that you did
 > run the **awx** commands already.

-From now on we’ll explain the needed comands for each of the next steps and add them to the script step-by-step.
+From now on we’ll explain the needed commands for each of the next steps and add them to the script step-by-step.

 ## Create Machine Credentials

+TODO: cjung - the host names are not correct and the keys are not deployed, also until now we worked as student1 and root (but we don't actually need root!?)

 > **Tip**
 >